 I gave up being the very private person that I was, for the sake of our children feeling safe, and secure.
 I would do it again in a heartbeat.
 My one and only agenda was keeping my daughter happy and secure, as all children should feel.

 I have always been a feminist.
 I have always had strong opinions about what I thought was right and wrong.
 Just that now my opinions became public.
 I realized that I can contribute by voicing what I feel needs change.

 I have had friends who agree with what I believe in, and friends who disagree with what I believe in.
 That’s fine, that’s normal.
 I have had respectful debates, respectful disagreements- agreeing to disagree.

 For a very long time, nearly 11 years to be exact, I have had issues from time to time in different mikva’s worldwide.
-I felt that some kind of change must take place in order for all women to feel safe and secure when going to fulfill this mitzvah.
+I felt that some kind of change must take place in order for all women to feel safe, secure and comfortable when going to fulfill this mitzvah.
 This seems to be an issue throughout Israel, as seen in the ITIM petition.